RockLikeAmadeus/swe-toolbox/language-reference/go-reference/README.md

 A few oddities to be aware of, though:

 - There are no private and public keywords in Go.
-To make a field (or a struct itself) public, you just need to capitalize the first letter of its name.
+To make a field (or a `struct` itself) public, you just need to capitalize the first letter of its name.
 For example, Laptop instead of laptop and Cpu instead of cpu.

 - You can define _named return values_, which create a new variable in your function initialized with its zero value.
-This will provide some automatic documentation functionality, so do it when it makes sense.
+This will provide some automatic documentation functionality, but it should generally be used only when the meaning of the output isn't clear from the context.

 ```go
 func greetingPrefix(language string) (prefix string) {